Sunday, August 4, 2013

 Calpernia: Hello, Monika!

-Monika: Having so many talents you seem to be more focused on acting.
-Which film directors or movies are your inspirations?
+Monika: With so many talents under your belt, you seem to have a special focus on acting.
+Are there any film directors or movies that have particularly inspired you on your journey?

 Calpernia: Well, Frank Pierson was a legendary writer and director going back many decades who eventually came to direct the film about my life called "Soldier's Girl".
 He has been the most personally influential director in my life, and if you look back at his body of work, anyone would see why he is very inspiring to me as an artist.